oracle/oci-react-samples/mtdrworkshop/frontend/Readme.md

 ### Prerequisites

-**Everything from Prerequisites - Task 2 should be done locally on your laptop**
+**Everything from Prerequisites to Task 2 should be done locally on your laptop**

 1. This lab requires the completion of lab 1 and 2